A Localization Theorem for Finite W-algebras: Localization

 \section{Localization}

 We now apply the formalism of the above sections to the finite $W$ algebras.
 To do this, we'll first discuss (a version of) the classical Beilinson-Bernstein localization theorem.
 We start with the cotangent bundle $T^{*}G$, and the sheaf of asymptotic differential operators $D_{h}(G)$.
-As $G$ and $T^{*}G$ are affine, it will suffice to understand the global sections of this sheaf.
-To that end, we make the
+As $G$ and $T^{*}G$ are affine, we will need to understand the global sections of this sheaf.